kragen/derctuo/veskeno-outline.md

 ### Brainfuck ###

-Brainfuck is a virtual machine of Urban Müller's design; it was not the first of the "esoteric programming languages" (that would be INTERCAL) --- or even, I think, the second --- but it was in a sense the one that established esoteric programming languages as a genre, inspiring the current profusion.
+Brainfuck is a virtual machine of Urban Müller’s design; it was not the first of the “esoteric programming languages” (that would be INTERCAL) — or even, I think, the second — but it was in a sense the one that established esoteric programming languages as a genre, inspiring the current profusion.
 The Brainfuck virtual machine is, like INTERCAL, deliberately difficult to program in, but unlike